-In this article, we convert MSN’s research on relationship compatibility into an easy to use online love calculator.
+In this article, we convert MSN’s research on relationship compatibility into an easy to use relationship length and love calculator.
 Let math predict how long your relationship will last!

 This calculator is based on a fun article which appeared on MSN, written by Rachel Burge: “New ‘love formula’ reveals lover number five could be The One“.
-Ms. Burge presents the theoretical underpinnings of compatibility, and breaks down human monogamous tendencies to science (or at least surveys), by marrying big data to… marrying.
+Ms. Burge presents the theoretical underpinnings of love compatibility, and breaks down human monogamous tendencies to science (or at least a survey), by marrying big data and… marrying.

 - How long they knew each other first